xakz/checkgen/README.md

 `#setup [DESC]`

-Define a unchecked fixture setup function block and registers it to the current test case.
+Defines a unchecked fixture setup function block and registers it to the current test case.
 The block finishes at the next directive or at the end of file. `DESC` is an optional description that will appear as comment.

 `#teardown [DESC]`

-Define a unchecked fixture teardown function block and registers it to the current test case.
+Defines a unchecked fixture teardown function block and registers it to the current test case.
 The block finishes at the next directive or at the end of file. `DESC` is an optional description that will appear as comment.